-How To Pick The Best Yoga Retreat For You
+How To Pick The Best Yoga Retreat For Beginners

-1, What type of yoga do you want to do on your yoga vacation?
+1, What styles of yoga do you want to do on your yoga vacation?

 For instance, there are Ashtanga yoga retreats like Purple Valley in Goa, and Vipassana yoga retreats.
-Many yoga retreats of a number of different styles, and some also incorporate traditional yoga meditation techniques.
+Many retreats do several different styles, and some incorporate traditional yoga meditation methods.

-It’s important to make sure that your yoga retreat focus on the right type of yoga.
+It’s important to make sure your retreat focuses on the right style.

 Skill level also matters.
-There are yoga retreats for beginners and there are advances one too.
-Then there are yoga teacher training retreats that are usually 200 hours long and will train you to become a yoga teacher.
+There are yoga retreats for beginners and there are advanced ones too.
+Then there are yoga teacher training retreats that are usually two hundred hours long and will train you to become a yoga teacher.

 Probably one of the main reasons to book a yoga retreat is for the boost of positivity they give [read: how to use yoga for positive energy].

-For some people it will be the beach, in which case you might like to boost a yoga retreat in California.
-For others it will be the mountains, and still some may prefer an inner-city yoga retreat in which case you might like to book a yoga retreat in Japan or Dubai.
-Artsy people might prefer Spain, perhaps to Barcelona to Gaudi’s masterpieces, or to Paris to visit La Louvre.
-Whatever makes you feel positive, that’s the ideal destination for your yoga vacation.
+For some people, it will be the beach, in which case you might like to book a yoga retreat in California.
+For others, it will be the mountains.
+And still, some may prefer an inner-city retreat, in which case you might like to book a retreat in Japan or Dubai.
+Artsy people like me tend to enjoy places rich with art, such as Barcelona or Paris.
+Whatever makes me feel positive, that’s my ideal destination for your vacation.

-Before booking a yoga retreat—which can be expensive—make sure you know who your yoga teacher on the retreat will be, and find out how much experience they have teaching.
-Also consider their teaching style and what former students have said about them.
-If you are doing a local yoga retreat with a teacher you know, ask whether they are the right person to guide you on a long retreat, which is very different to your regular one-hour yoga sessions.
+I want to know that I will get along with my teachers and that they do the style of teaching that I personally enjoy.
+I also consider their teaching style and what former students have said about them.
+If you are doing a local yoga retreat with a teacher you know, ask whether they are the right person to guide you on a long retreat, which is very different to your regular one-hour sessions.

-There are lots of different reasons to go on a yoga retreat.
+There are lots of reasons to go on a retreat.
 Fitness.
 Health.
 Soul-seeking.
 Fun.
-What is your reason for wanting to book a yoga holiday?
+What is your reason for booking a yoga retreat?

-For me my main reason is inner peace because that’s what I’m all about.
+For me, my main reason is inner peace because that’s what I’m all about.
 You might have a different goal in mind.
-Either way, it’s important to make sure that your yoga retreat is suitable for helping you meet your goal.
-Is it a yoga retreat that focuses solely on fitness when you really want a spiritual adventure?
-Is it very advanced yoga retreat when you want something simple and fun?
-Make sure the philosophy of the treat matches your own individual needs.
+Either way, check that your retreat will help you achieve your goal.
+Is it a retreat that focuses solely on fitness when you really want a spiritual adventure?
+Is it a very advanced yoga retreat when you want something simple and fun?
+Make sure the philosophy of the retreat matches your own individual needs.

 5. The cost